-I am passionate about student advocacy and making university life better for all graduate students.
-I currently represent Lang Graduate students on Senate, serve as a Student Senate Caucus Co-Chair, represent student interests on several University of Guelph committees and Senate Sub-committees, and am the current Student Representative on the PhD in Management Program Committee.
-I am also a founding member of the Lang Graduate Student Association
+Previously, I represented Lang Graduate students on Senate, served as Student Senate Caucus Co-Chair, and advanced student interests on several University of Guelph committees and Senate sub-committees.
+I am currently the Student Representative on the PhD in Management Program Committee.

 I was born in Yellowknife, NWT; but, spent most of my formative years growing up in northern British Columbia.
-As a member of Girl Guides of Canada for the last 20 years, my passions for nature and travel were fostered at a young age.
-In my free time I still enjoy exploring the outdoors, climbing mountains, and traveling.
-I also appreciate visual arts, and often spend my free time painting, crocheting, embroidering, or photographing nature.
+As a member of Girl Guides of Canada for over 20 years, my passions for nature and travel were fostered at a young age.
+Those interests continue to guide how I spend my time outside of work.
+I enjoy exploring the outdoors, climbing mountains, and traveling, and I balance these adventures with creative practice.
+I have a deep appreciation for visual arts and often spend my free time painting, crocheting, embroidering, or photographing nature.

 “The price of anything is the amount of life you exchange for it.”